BUYING AND LOADING MY SOUNDS / PATCHES:

 create some new ones and wanted to kill myself.
 Whatever approach I

-took, it still sounded like VST.
+took, it still sounded like a 2007 VST.
 Flat, dull cardboard sound.
 But the amount of

 features plus the amount of ways to find workarounds kept me glued to the OLED displays